loyjoy/academy/experiences/homeview/homeview.md

 Here you are able to integrate a Web component for your customers.

-Web Components are a set of features that provide a standard component model for the Web allowing for encapsulation and interoperability of individual HTML elements.
+"Web Components are a set of features that provide a standard component model for the Web allowing for encapsulation and interoperability of individual HTML elements."
 [Wikipedia](https://en.wikipedia.org/wiki/Web_Components)

 To integrate your web component you need to enter the URL to locate the web component javascript file and the tag  for the web component html tag as defined in your javascript file.